Eliza Tibbets: California

-Eliza moved to California and was among pioneers in Riverside, where she lived first with her son and his wife Harriet, Luther Tibbets' eldest daughter.
+Eliza moved to California and was among pioneers in Riverside, where she lived first with her son and his wife Harriet, Luther Tibbets's eldest daughter.
 Among the pioneers in the 1870s were a group of "spiritualists and free thinkers."
 Eliza and Luther finally had a justice of the peace regularize their relationship.

 Tibbets accomplished much in her years in Riverside and Southern California, including successfully cultivating two grafted navel orange trees.
 When their fruit appeared at agricultural fairs, it attracted immediate attention.
 The hybrid came to dominate agricultural citrus orchards, as described below.

 Their fortunes rose and fell, and they went bankrupt in 1878.
 Continuing to work on their small property, they built up their lives again but were never wealthy.

 Tibbets died in 1898 while visiting the spiritualist colony in Summerland, on the coast near Santa Barbara.
 She was buried at Riverside's Evergreen Cemetery.